isaidspaghetti/stream-feedagator/README.md

 });
 ```

 Consider the use of the `'user'` and `'source'` feed groups above.
-This app uses the `'source'` feed group for content coming from reddit and BBC News, and the `'user'` feed group for the user's `flat` feed.
+This app uses the `'source'` feed group for content coming from reddit and BBC News, and the `'user_timeline'` feed group for the user's `flat` feed.
 The app would still work if the feed groups were the same, but we recommended using different groups in cases like this.

 So, our `backend` has provided the `frontend` with a `token` and `streamApiKey` so it can start the app.
 Next, let's see how the feeds are displayed.

 ## 🔮 Rendering Feeds

 Stream has an entire library for React feeds called [`react-activity-feed`](https://getstream.github.io/react-activity-feed/).
 It includes some slick components with excellent built-in functionality.
-The next snippet is the heart of the `frontend` and uses a few of these components to render the `user`'s `user` feed.
+The next snippet is the heart of the `frontend` and uses a few of these components to render the `user`'s `user_timeline` feed.

 <!-- https://gist.github.com/isaidspaghetti/726a9b8382bc182c3d3da56664a9a976 -->
 ```html